rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 •	Currency exchange rates

-**The primary objective is to analyze sales performance across product categories across regions and channels to identify key revenue and volume drivers and low and high performing product segments to help sales teams refine sales stratergies.**
+**The primary objective is to analyze sales performance to identify how different product categories generate value and what levers can realistically improve performance to help sales teams refine sales stratergies.**